wandevs/iWan-java-sdk/README.md

 ## Install
 You can get iwan-java-sdk by two ways:
-1) By cloning the java sdk source code and packaging the jar by "maven package" cmd;
+1) By cloning the java sdk source code and packaging the jar by "maven install" cmd;
 ```bash
 	git clone https://github.com/wandevs/iWan-java-sdk.git